bendemartin97/klausur-vorbereitung/WAS/Notizen Martin.md

 ### A06 - Vulnerable and Outdated Components
 - exploite vulnerable component, like libraries, frameworks, which are running with the same privilages as the application
 - common vulneralibities:
-	- you do not know the versions of all components in use, know all outdated or vulnerable, unsupported software, scan for vulnerabilities regularly
+	- you do not know the versions of all components in use, know all outdated or vulnerable, unsupported software, scan for vulnerabilities inregularly
 - prevent:
 	- remove unused dependencies, features, components, invertory the versions, using of components from official sources over secure links, monitor for libraries and components